Macrometacorp/docs/docs/photoniq/functions/functions-quickstart.md

 ```

-## Deploying the function to PhotonIQ Server
+## Deploying the function to the remote server

 Running functions locally limits their usage to your local server.
-To make your functions globally available, PhotonIQ uses geo-distributed GDN servers, ensuring high availability and faster performance by processing at the closest point of presence to the user.
+To make your functions globally available, PhotonIQ Functions uses geo-distributed GDN servers, ensuring high availability and faster performance by processing at the closest point of presence to the user.
 Furthermore, the [highly distributed nature of the GDN](https://www.macrometa.com/platform) means every function is georeplicated in all regions in the fabric.

 Before you proceed, [contact your Macrometa personnel](https://www.macrometa.com/contact/sales) to provide these authentication credentials for accessing the PhotonIQ remote server:
 - API_KEY
-- URL
+- API_URL

+The `faas remote` command will request these credentials on your first attempt.

+1. Add the `API_URL` and `API_KEY` as enviroment variables `[env_vars]` in _phontoiq.toml_.

-1. Use the  `faas remote deploy` command to deploy the function:
+2. Use the  `faas remote deploy` command to deploy the function:
 ```bash
 faas remote deploy testFunction
 ```

-2. Once deployed, execute the remote function with:
+3. Once deployed, execute the remote function with this command:
-`remote execute` command:
 ```bash
 faas remote execute testFunction
 ```

-3, To delete the function from the remote server, use:
+4. To delete the function from the remote server, use:

 ```bash
 faas remote delete testFunction